gravitational/teleport/rfd/00XX-agent-census.md

 - [Dockerfile](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/build.assets/charts/Dockerfile): `ENV TELEPORT_INSTALL_METHOD_DOCKERFILE=true` will be added to the Dockerfile.
 - [`teleport-kube-agent`](https://goteleport.com/docs/reference/helm-reference/teleport-kube-agent) Helm chart: `TELEPORT_INSTALL_METHOD_HELM_KUBE_AGENT` will be set to `true` in the [deployment spec](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/examples/chart/teleport-kube-agent/templates/deployment.yaml#L129).
 - [`install-node.sh`](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/lib/web/scripts/node-join/install.sh): `export TELEPORT_INSTALL_METHOD_NODE_SCRIPT="true"` will be added to this script.
 It is the recommended way to install SSH nodes, apps and many databases.
-Even though `export` doesn't persist across restarts, we can have the agent persist such value (and maybe all of the values sent in `UpstreamInventoryHello`) when it first starts.
+Even though `export` doesn't persist across restarts, we can have the agent persist such value (and maybe all of the values sent in `UpstreamInventoryAgentMetadata`) when it first starts.
 - `systemctl`: Tracking whether the agent is running using `systemctl` does not require a new environment variable.
 For this, we'll simply check if `systemctl status teleport.service` succeeds and, if so, if it contains the string `"active (running)"`.

 The installation methods that follow won't be tracked for now.